Stone Garrett Player Props: Nationals vs. Athletics

 Stone Garrett At The Plate

-- Garrett has picked up a hit in 35 of 75 games this season, with multiple hits 14 times.
+- Garrett has picked up a hit in 47.4% of his 76 games this year, with at least two hits in 18.4% of them.

-- Garrett has driven home a run in 18 games this season (24.0%), including more than one RBI in 8.0% of his games and producing three or more of his team's runs on three occasions..
+- Garrett has driven in a run in 18 games this year (23.7%), including six games with more than one RBI (7.9%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.